- If your Windows 11 PC is not responding to clicks, look for problems with the mouse itself.

-These are all the ways you can fix the Windows 11 not responding to clicks problem, and have things up and running in no time.
-In case the problem doesn’t resolve by now, it’s time you purchase a new reliable mouse for your computer.
+These are all the ways you can fix the Windows 11 mouse click not working problem.
+If the problem doesn’t resolve by now, it’s time you purchase a new reliable mouse for your computer.

-If both mouse and keyboard are running not working, learn how to fix it since the problem is different from the one we discussed here.
+If both the mouse and keyboard are running and not working, learn how to fix it since the problem is different from the one we discussed here.